joshherkness/AR-Top/docker.md

 * We currently have a multi-container Docker application.
 So to easily start all of our services we will use [Docker Compose](https://docs.docker.com/compose/overview/)

-* To start Docker Compose run the following:
+* To start Docker Compose run the following from the root of the project:

 ```
 docker-compose up